The exact recipe for Google’s search ranking algorithm is a closely guarded secret and constantly evolves.

 Every year, Google make as many as 600 changes to their search algorithm.

 Reciprocal linking and keyword stuffing were popular because they were effective.
-Nowadays, they are of little value to a modern SEO campaign, and one might actually see a web page penalised for their use.
+Nowadays, they are of little value to a modern SEO campaign, and could even result in a web page being penalised instead.

 It is important to stay on top of the latest changes in order to determine what currently works and what doesn’t.

 Google is constantly moving the goal posts.
 Social ranking factors, SSL (https) and site speed wouldn’t have featured in this list a few of years ago, but now they’re vital.